 The student will be invited to provide an optional statement of defense and be given the opportunity of a hearing.
 In the event the student does not wish to provide a rebuttal statement or receive a hearing, the evidence in support of the charges will be considered and adjudicated by the Committee.

 Failure to Appear

-Note: The final award of an XF grade, which is a disciplinary sanction, must include the concurrence of the individual course instructor, the Academic Integrity Committee, and the University's Office of Student Conduct.
+Note: The final award of an XF grade, which is a disciplinary sanction, must include the concurrence of the individual course instructor, the Academic Integrity Committee, and the University's Office of Student Accountability and Conflict Response.
 It is assigned by the latter following a review of the case upon the request of the college committee.

 The accused student has the right to be assisted by an adviser of his/her choice, who must be a regular administrative official, regular faculty member, or student of the University.
 As used in this paragraph, the words "regular" shall have the same meaning as defined in Human Resources Policies HR-103.
 The college does not have an obligation to provide an adviser to the accused student.